A Colombian Visa is Waiting for you…

 M – Beneficiary

-The Colombia beneficiary visa is intended for foreigners who are dependents and family members of another foreigner who has a type visa.
+The Colombia Beneficiary Visa is intended for foreigners who are dependents and family members of another foreigner who has a type visa.
 (Re, M or V)

-Colombia Resident Visa (RE)
+Colombia Resident Visas (RE)

-RE – Qualified
+RE – Qualified Migrant Visa Years

 RE – Returning Colombian